snwh/fedora-post-install/README.md

  * [`data`](/data): files which are lists of packages<sup>&dagger;</sup> read by various functions.
  * [`functions`](/functions): the main functions of this scriptset.
 They should require little user-preference modification.
  * [`apps`](/functions/apps): functions for installing third-party applications.
-They are called in the [`apps`](/functions/apps) function.
+They are called in the [`install_thirdparty`](/functions/install_thirdparty) function.

 *<sup>&dagger;</sup>These lists are preferential and you should to update them with packages you prefer*

 ## Adding Functions

-Adding additional functions is as easy as editing one of the many already included functions (or one of the [function templates](/functions/templates)) and simply changing the variables.
-When you do add (or remove) functions be sure to update the main [`apps`](/functions/apps) function to reflect those changes.
+Adding additional functions is as easy as editing one of the many already included functions and simply changing the variables.
+When you do add (or remove) functions be sure to update any main function (such as [`thirdparty`](/functions/thirdparty)) to reflect those changes.

 ## Usage